jacobduijzer/CleanArchitectureTemplate/README.md

 ## DISCLAIMER

-This package is using dotnet core 3.0 in preview!
-All packages are preview packages.
-I even had to disable some tests.
-Although I am using it myself for some production code I would not advise to do so :)
+I am switching back to .NET Core 2.2 due to the belated final release of .NET Core 3.0.
+I am using this package in production and have to keep adding some new projects based on this template.

 ## TODO: